Emmett Kelly Figurines Value: Maker, Mark and Condition

 Quick answer: how much are Emmett Kelly figurines worth?

-Most common Emmett Kelly-style figurines trade in the market-dependent values range when undamaged and properly identified.
-Pieces that are larger, limited edition, signed, or paired with original packaging can move into the market-dependent values+ range.
+Most common Emmett Kelly-style figurines trade in the variable sold-comparable prices range when undamaged and properly identified.
+Pieces that are larger, limited edition, signed, or paired with original packaging can move into the stronger collector prices range.
 Serious condition issues (repairs, breaks, missing parts) can cut value sharply.

 Use this quick pricing table